jadpole/jadpole.github.io/_posts/2015-07-31-type-system.md

 This says: every `T` which is a subset of `Mob` is also a subset of `Entity`, and every `Mob` shares the same implementation for the `Entity` trait.
-Graphically, `Mob` is contained by `Entity`, because while every item in `Mob` implements `Entity`, the inverse isn't true.
+Graphically, `Mob` is contained by `Entity`, because while every item in `Mob` implements `Entity`, the inverse isn't always true.
 This pattern is easily extended to intersections.
 For instance:

 ```rust
 impl<T: A + B> C for T